 Morning till Evening

 Waking up early is a must when visiting Athens.
 You don’t want to miss the day!
-Day three is all about the perks of Greek weather: go to the beach and enjoy the sun!
-Depending on your preferences, there is a wide range of beautiful beaches near Athens that you can visit.
+Day three is all about the perks of Greek weather: head to the beach and enjoy the sun!
+Depending on your preferences, there is a wide range of beautiful beaches near Athens for you to visit.

-If you don’t want to travel far to get to the beach, Glyfada beach is one hour away from the city centre by public transport.
-You can enjoy the sun there and afterwards make the most of the wide array of shopping choices, coffee shops, restaurants and cocktail bars in the area.
+If you don’t want to travel far to get to the beach, Glyfada beach is one hour away from the city center by public transport.
+You can enjoy the sun there and afterward make the most of the wide array of shopping choices, coffee shops, restaurants and cocktail bars in the area.

-If you are willing to spend some more time on travelling and visit a really nice beach, Karavi Schinias is a blue-flag awarded sandy beach with a lot to offer.
-From water sport facilities to beach bars and restaurants, it is the best beach to enjoy, when visiting Athens.
-It takes about an hour to get there by car or by bus from the city centre.
-Bear in mind that the beach is open from 9.00am to 9.00pm.
+If you are willing to spend some more time to reach and visit a really nice beach, Karavi Schinias is a blue-flag awarded sandy beach with a lot to offer.
+From water sports facilities to beach bars and restaurants, it is the best beach to enjoy, while staying in Athens.
+It takes about an hour to get there by car or by bus from the city center.
+Have in mind that the beach is open from 9.00am to 9.00pm.

-For your last night in Athens, go for an unforgettable food experience in Dinner in the Sky.
+For your last night in Athens, go for an unforgettable food experience at Dinner in the Sky.
 It is close to Kerameikos metro station, hence easily accessible via public transport.
-You will be amazed by the breath-taking view of the bustling Athens by night, while your palates go through shocking food experiences.
+You will be amazed by the breath-taking view of bustling Athens at night, while your palates go through shocking food experiences.

-Athens: where the western civilization set its roots and evolution; the city-owner of one of the seven world miracles and the cyclone eye of the Greek recession.
-Three days are not enough to explore the city of goddess Athena, but it is enough time to relish a moment in this historical and vibrating place.
+Athens: where the western civilization set its roots and evolution; the city that actively shaped the world and beams as a beacon for all humankind.
+Three days are not enough to explore the city of the goddess Athena, but it is enough time to relish a moment in this historical and vibrating place.
 Enjoy your time in Athens and keep in mind that our expert team of locals is here to offer unique experiences through tailor-made tours just for you!